 FSI’s Transition Center offers The Amazing Adventures of ______: A Guided Journal to My International Move resource for FS children and parents.
 This Guided Journal is for elementary school-aged children who are moving overseas with foreign affairs agencies.
 This resource helps facilitate discussion between children and parents as they process and prepare for an international relocation.

 The Transition Center at FSI has recently developed and published ZINES, a new series of online magazines, to help FS tweens between the ages of 11 and 15 navigate living overseas and in the United States.
 These ZINES tell the stories of FS kids who travel from post to post and the ups and downs of finding their place in the world.
-They share their experiences with moving to a new place, sometimes learning a new language, navigating a new school, finding friends, and managing family life through it all. today and read some tips to make your next transition a positive adventure!
+They share their experiences with moving to a new place, sometimes learning a new language, navigating a new school, finding friends, and managing family life through it all. today for tips on making your next transition a positive adventure!

 The Foreign Service Youth Foundation (FSYF) partnered with subject matter experts to host webinars on transition issues that foreign service children experience.